Click on the images below to go to the videos and articles.

 The links in the navigational bar above will take you to the various sites that house our videos, articles, books and where we encourage the exchange of ideas.

 Visit us onPinterestand Instagramto gain a little more insight into our advocacy, out reach, support and volunteerism around our larger community.

-" Mr. Miller's book, "View from the Tent" has provided my students with a unique insight into the challenges of a homeless man wandering through the system in Seattle.
+students with a unique insight into the challenges of a homeless man wandering through the system in Seattle.
 It is a story of discovery and hope that has benefited my students, as they look for ways to ameliorate the challenges the poor and homeless face on a daily basis.
 Mr. Miller's classroom visits have helped my students understand the human side of poverty and homelessness."
 (Feb 2013)